 2 Substituted vide Notification No. G.S.R.
-365(E) dated 30th March, 2016.
-Prior to substitution, paragraph read as under:
+365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
+310(E) dated 28th March, 2018.
+Prior to substitution in 2016, the paragraph read as under:

-After initial recognition and until the liability is settled, cancelled or expires, the acquirer shall measure a contingent liability recognised in a business combination at the higher of:
+56 After initial recognition and until the liability is settled, cancelled or expires, the acquirer shall measure a contingent liability recogni sed in a business combination at the higher of: